anzbert/beat_pads/README.md

 ## ToDo List

-- Potential issue: iOS devices disconnect from Midi sometimes when screen times out and wakelock is off -> Implement auto-reconnect to last connected devices
 - Low Priority: Project still using outdated ChangeNotifier in Riverpod state management -> Refactor
 - Kind of a problem: Too much spaghetti code 😝, in a beautiful pasta bowl 🍝 of a repository!